 Volunteering as an EMT/Firefighter is an incredibly gratifying and rewarding experience.
 It's an opportunity to serve your community and provide lifesaving services to those in need.
 Have you ever thought about volunteering?
 Have you ever wondered what it would take or what the experience would be like?
 Below is an overview of the process to become a volunteer EMT/firefighter.
 Please read all the way through and evaluate if the opportunity is right for you.

 Once you complete EMT Class, you'll begin running calls under the supervision of a preceptor.
 Upon completion of all your calls, you will have to pass a written, oral, and practical exam at which time, you'll become a charge EMT!
-From application to becoming a charge EMT of an ambulance is a 1 to 2 year commitment.
+From application to becoming a charge EMT of an ambulance is typically an 18 month commitment.

 All of the training you receive will be at the Montgomery County Fire Rescue Academy and will be free of charge.